Infineon/core-lib/README.md

-# Cypress Core Library
+# Core Library

 ## Overview

-The Cypress Core Library provides basic types and utilities that can be used between different devices.
+The Core Library provides basic types and utilities that can be used between different devices.
 This allows different libraries to share common items between themselves to avoid reimplementation and promote consistency.

 ## Features